Adam-Color/AppUsageGUI/README.md

 * Add integrations with professional applications
 * Detach the GIL for windows version
-* Add a better way to filter out non-GUI apps on macOS
+* Find a better way to filter out non-GUI apps
 * Full linux support with packages

 NOTE: GIL is detached for the macOS build; use Python 3.13.7t